Learning Through Play: The Power of Play-Based Learning in Early Years

 Play-based learning can include both child-initiated and adult-guided activities, from role-playing in a pretend shop to sorting coloured blocks or exploring textures with sensory trays.
 At My Ohana, we balance both types to support holistic development in a nurturing, fun-filled environment.

-You can read more about how imaginative play supports development in our blog on The Importance of Role Play in Early Years.
+You can read more about how imaginative play supports development in our blog on The Importance of Role Play in Early Years or explore the broader Benefits of Nursery for your child’s learning and confidence.

 Learning Through Play Benefits